Skip to main content

 To make it easier to understand, here are a few examples of what might trigger an alert:

-• A login attempt from a country you haven't visited recently.
+1. A login attempt from a country you haven't visited recently.

-• Multiple failed password attempts on your account within a short period.
+2. Multiple failed password attempts on your account within a short period.

-• A login from an unfamiliar device or browser type.
+3. A login from an unfamiliar device or browser type.

-How can business admins use it?
+How admins can use it

-How can users use it?
+How users can use it

 Users will receive an email if suspicious activity is detected.
 If the user recognizes the activity as their own, no action is required.
 If the activity seems unauthorized, they should report it to Aloware’s support team.

-How does it work with other tools?
+How it works with other security tools

 Suspicious Activity Alerts integrate with existing security features in Aloware, complementing password protection and multi-factor authentication to maintain platform security.